kaisenlinux/manpages-dev/category/Hardware/fio.md

               fluence how the distribution is skewed.
 See random_distribution for a description of how that would work.

        ioscheduler=str
               Attempt to switch the device hosting the file to the specified I/O scheduler before running.
+If the file is a pipe, a character device file or if device  hosting  the  file could not be determined, this option is ignored.

        create_serialize=bool
               If  true, serialize the file creation for the jobs.
 This may be handy to avoid interleaving of data files, which may greatly depend on the filesystem used and even the num‐ ber of processors in the system.
 Default: true.

        create_fsync=bool